Civil Service Periodical Network Selected Model Essays Nursing case discussion model

 3.2 Breaking the limitations of specialized nursing

 With the development of medical technology, hospital divisions are gradually refined, while the average age and severity of hospitalized patients are increasing, and the number of complications is increasing.
-When patients have problems not related to their specialty, or organ dysfunction, or use drugs, instruments and equipment not related to their specialty, or carry out new operations or treatments, the nursing effect is often not best guaranteed.
+When patients have problems other than their own specialty or organ dysfunction When using non specialty drugs, instruments and equipment, or carrying out new operations and new treatments, the nursing effect is often not best guaranteed.
 During the discussion of nursing cases, each department gave full play to its advantages according to its own characteristics, provided effective nursing methods and techniques, and gave full play to the role of specialized nursing talents and equipment.
 It promoted the mutual penetration and exchange of knowledge, overcame the limitations of specialized nursing knowledge and skills, improved the utilization rate of nursing resources, and achieved complementary advantages and resource sharing.
 At the same time, the opportunities for technical exchange and cooperation between departments have also been increased, and cross department cooperation has been achieved, which has enhanced the team cooperation awareness of nursing staff.

 3.3 Promote academic exchanges and the promotion and application of new businesses and technologies